By Audley Thailand specialist Harriet

 With direct flights from Bangkok and a range of world-class hotels (I suggest the Four Seasons), the island of Koh Samui works well if you want a short beach stay before flying home.
 It’s also a base for exploring Ang Thong Marine National Park.
 An archipelago of 42 virgin islands that poke out of glassy waters, the park inspired the Utopian setting in Alex Garland’s novel The Beach.

 It’s Thailand’s most-visited marine park and certain areas can get crowded, but you can charter a private speedboat tour, skippered by a local guide.
 Armed with sea kayaks, snorkels and a fridge full of cold drinks, you flit between turquoise lagoons and cliff-edged beaches as you please.

 If you’re intending to extend your journey beyond Thailand, it’s easy to catch a short flight from Bangkok’s Suvarnabhumi Airport to one of the surrounding countries.
-But, I’d turn your attention to departing instead on the Eastern Orient Express.
+But, I’d turn your attention to departing instead on the Eastern Oriental Express.
 Before traversing south around the Gulf of Thailand, the train detours north to Kanchanaburi, where you can alight to visit the Bridge on the River Kwai and the Thai-Burma Railway Centre.

-Many years ago, as a backpacker, I stood on a railway bridge in Kanchanaburi and watched as the glossy green, brass-trimmed carriages of the Eastern Orient Express passed by.
+Many years ago, as a backpacker, I stood on a railway bridge in Kanchanaburi and watched as the glossy green, brass-trimmed carriages of the Eastern Oriental Express passed by.
 Now, having seen it from the inside, I can vouch that it’s just as impressive, with private cabins and state rooms that your steward will convert from a lounge by day to sleeping quarters at night.